 A craniotomy is an intricate neurological procedure performed by opening the skull, performing the needed surgery, and closing the skull by securing the bone into its original position.
-An awake craniotomy is a minimally invasive surgery where the patient is awake during the procedure.
+An awake craniotomy, or awake brain surgery, is a minimally invasive surgery where the patient is awake during the procedure.
 Awake craniotomies require less bone removal and limit the injury done to surrounding brain tissue, significantly reducing the impact on your quality of life.

 What is a Complex Brain Tumor?

 A complex brain tumor is an abnormal growth in the brain that is close to critical areas, such as near those areas of that brain that control speech and movement.
 Removing only the tumor — while preserving precious brain tissue and bodily function — is a complicated procedure that can only be successfully performed by expert neurosurgeons.

 If you have a complex brain tumor, your neurosurgeon may recommend you undergo an awake craniotomy to help preserve your speech and language abilities.

 During an awake craniotomy, our neurosurgeons and neurologists use advanced brain-mapping techniques to identify and avoid injury to the sites of language, motor, and sensory function.
 We do this by using electrical currents to stimulate specific areas of the brain, and then using imaging to determine if that electrical current is impacting the brain area.
 For example, when a tumor is near critical speech areas of the brain, it is important to determine the exact location of these speech-related areas to avoid affecting them.

 An awake craniotomy is performed on an inpatient basis in the hospital, meaning that you’ll expect to spend the night after your procedure.
 You will be under full anesthesia (asleep) when the procedure begins.
 Your surgeon will make an incision in your head near the area of skull they need to remove temporarily to reach the tumor.